Skip to content

 Storage Backend

-When STORAGE_BACKEND=local (default), uploaded packages are stored on the local filesystem under STORAGE_ROOT.
-When STORAGE_BACKEND=r2, uploaded packages are pushed to a Cloudflare R2 bucket.
-In both cases, the upload processing (temp files, checksum verification, tar extraction) happens locally — only the final storage destination differs.
+When STORAGE_BACKEND=local (default), uploaded packages are stored on the local filesystem under STORAGE_ROOT and the Server handles both reads and writes.
+When STORAGE_BACKEND=r2, uploaded packages are pushed to a Cloudflare R2 bucket and reads are served by a Cloudflare Worker directly from R2 at the edge (registry.rackjs.com or your own Worker domain).
+In both modes, upload processing (temp files, checksum verification, tar extraction) happens locally — only the final storage destination differs.

 Path Specification